Starfish-develop/Starfish/README.md

     $ sudo python setup.py install

+To test that you've properly installed *Starfish*, try doing the following inside of a Python interpreter session

+    >>> import Starfish

+    If you see a blank line, then the package successfully installed.
+If you see any errors, then something went wrong and please file an [issue](https://github.com/iancze/Starfish/issues).

 ## Spectral libraries

 In order to use *Starfish*, you will need a spectral library with resolution comparable or in excess of that of the spectrograph which acquired your data.

-## Coming Soon

-Benchmark tests.
-How long does it take to fit an `Npix`, `Norder` spectrum, with `Nregions` each?

-**Features in development**
+## Features in development**

+* Extinction laws
+* accretion continuum from veiling
+* Moon contamination of spectra